 It might seem like Fraud Magnets are someone else’s problem.
 But they are actually your problem too.
 And you need to consider them in your fraud strategy.

-When a Fraud Magnet (risky lender) fixes their fraud controls, it causes the fraud to shift to the next weakest link in the chain.
+When a Fraud Magnet (risky lender) fixes its fraud controls, it causes the fraud to shift to the next weakest link in the chain.

 We see this all the time.
 Fraud always migrates to the weakest link.
 Just because you had a good fraud strategy yesterday, doesn’t mean you have a good one today.